 Some of the best ice cream in Melbourne can be found at Pidapipó, Gelato Messina and Piccolina.

-Her Majesty’s Theatre is where you can see blockbuster Hamilton until January, and then Mary Poppins from January 29.
+Her Majesty’s Theatre is where you can see blockbusters like Beauty and the Beast.

-It’s the Year of the Rabbit, and Chinatown will come alive with traditional dances, music and food to celebrate Lunar New Year.
+It’s the Year of the Dragon, and Chinatown will come alive with traditional lion dances, music and food to celebrate Lunar New Year.
 It’s an event not to be missed.

 The festival line up is still being developed, so sign up for updates on the website.

-Queen Vic Market’s Summer Night Markets are back every Wednesday night from 23 November to 15 March, bringing an extravaganza of delicious food, entertainment and locally made goods.
+Queen Vic Market’s Summer Night Market are one of Melbourne’s best traditions.
+In the warm summer evenings, enjoy an extravaganza of delicious food, entertainment and locally made goods.

 At any hint of good weather, Melburnians head for the rooftop.
 Rooftop bars to be more specific.